joshuaalbertt/loragica-legal/PRIVACY.md

 ## 8. Contact

 If you have any questions about this privacy policy or wish to exercise your rights regarding your personal data, please contact us.
+Email: official.loragica@gmail.com

 ---